Best Hikes in Banff

 Moraine Lakeshore & Rockpile

 They are known as one of the most, if not the most, iconic backdrops in Canada.
 Moraine Lakeshore and Rockpile is an easy way to appreciate the grandeur of the Canadian Rockies.
 The famous blue lake with the Valley of the Ten Peaks behind provides a trail running along the lake and a literal rock pile to gain some elevation to soak in all the views.
+Looking for a private tour?
+Guests staying at the hotel can reserve a private hiking and sightseeing experience through our Resort Activities team.

 Distance: 3km roundtrip